straut12/sj4u-gh/_pages/ref/coding/git.md

 For Windows I install from the git download page.
 You can then run a git cmd terminal and have similar functions as a linux terminal.
 You can also use the vs code to run git commands instead of a terminal.

 # VS code with git
 There is a large number of code editors to choose from.
-[VScode](https://code.visualstudio.com/download) is a popular choice because of its  extensions, light enough to run on RPi3-4, and integrates well with git.​
+[VScode](https://code.visualstudio.com/download) is my choice because of its extensions, light enough to run on RPi3-4, and integrates well with git.​

 With VS code extensions you can essentially turn it into an IDE.
-At least for STEM project purposes.
 For Raspberry Pi the primary extensions I install are Python, Remote-SSH, and GitHub Pull Requests and Issues.
 * With remote-ssh you can connect from your main PC to any RPi (except a Pi0) and code a project.
 This eliminates having to hook a monitor up to the RPi and is smoother than vnc'ing to the RPi (especially a RPi3/A).
 * Use git to stay sync'd with your github account.